-Patients are assessed by therapists who develop individual therapy timetables which the therapist will assists patients to participate in.
+Patients are assessed by therapists who develop individual therapy timetables.

 Patients will have ongoing management of their medical needs by the specialised team and referrals to specialised physicians as required.
 Appropriate diagnostics and treatments will be determined by this team in collaboration with other specialists where appropriate.